 There’s no cure for HIV, or human immunodeficiency virus, so prevention has been an important focus for scientists and public health experts.
 For decades, most prevention efforts centered around educating the public about how HIV/AIDS can spread and how people can protect themselves from contracting and spreading the virus.

 Continued progress in HIV research, however, has led to the introduction of an oral pill that works to prevent HIV from developing in the body.
 This pill, called pre-exposure prophylaxis (PrEP), helps prevent HIV in those who do not currently have HIV, but who may be at risk for contracting the virus, according to hematologist Jeffrey Laurence, MD, of Weill Cornell Medicine in New York City.

-The risk of getting HIV through sex drops by more than 90 percent among those who take PrEP consistently.
+The risk of getting HIV through sex drops by about 99 percent among those who take PrEP consistently, according to the Centers for Disease Control and Prevention (CDC).
 Although that’s an impressive number, doctors still recommend using a condom every time for maximum protection against HIV, as well as preventing other sexually transmitted infections like gonorrhea and chlamydia.
-(PrEP reduces the risk of HIV transmission by 70 percent for those who share needles.)
+(PrEP also reduces the risk of HIV transmission by at least 74 percent for those who share needles.)

 If you think you’ve already been exposed to HIV, PrEP is not the best option.
 Instead, talk to your doctor about a treatment called post-exposure prophylaxis (PEP), which is meant as an emergency response than can prevent HIV infection if you take it within 72 hours after the potential HIV exposure.